fsmMLK/inkscapeMadeEasy/docs/source/index.rst

 **Disabling LaTeX support**

-LaTeX support via textext extension requires LaTeX typesetting system in your computer (it's free and awesome! =] ), together with a few python modules (pygtk and Tkinter among others).
-The later might be a problem for non-Linux systems (precompiled inkscape for Windows as OS X don't come with them).
+LaTeX support via textext extension requires LaTeX typesetting system in your computer (it's free and awesome! =] ).
+It  might be a problem to install for non-Linux systems.

 Since many people don't use LaTeX and/or don't have it installed (it might be a pain to install it on Windows machines), LaTeX support is now optional. **By default, LaTeX support is ENABLED.**